 We will be careful in choosing the means to cleanse the skin and preserve the lipid layer.

-Recommend to people with dry, sensitive skin from the Swiss brand Method Cholley, it contains all the components that restore the lipid barrier of the skin and eliminate the feeling of tightness and skin sensitivity!
+I recommend to people with dry, sensitive skin from the Swiss brand Methode Cholley, it contains all the components that restore the lipid barrier of the skin and eliminate the feeling of tightness and sensitivity of the skin!

-Sometimes, when our skin experiences problems, it seems to us that we need some special and very expensive cream to restore normal condition.
+Sometimes, when our skin is experiencing problems, it seems to us that we need some kind of special and very expensive cream to restore its normal state.
 But this article is about how, knowing the elementary laws of nature and human physiology, you can create a simple, inexpensive and unique recipe that can completely restore the skin and give it a moisturized, smooth and healthy look.

-We always expect a miracle from each new brand-name cream announced, and this expectation boils down to one thing - we need smooth, fresh and healthy skin.
-But even those people who do not have obvious skin diseases can hardly say that their skin condition is always perfect.
-We are “tormented” by either dryness, or peeling, or redness, or obvious dullness - “fatigue” of the skin.
+We always expect a miracle from each new announced cream of famous brands, and this expectation comes down to one thing - we need smooth, fresh and healthy skin.
+But even those people who do not have obvious skin diseases can hardly claim that their skin condition is always perfect.
+We are "tormented" by dryness, peeling, redness, or obvious dullness - "fatigue" of the skin.

-At the root of all these problems is skin lipid barrier damage , and, accordingly, the solution to all these problems will be the restoration of the lipid barrier of the skin.)))
+At the heart of all these problems lies damage to the lipid barrier of the skin , and, accordingly, the solution to all these problems will be to restore the lipid barrier of the skin.)))
 Let's figure it out.

-In a very simple way, this is the uppermost part of our skin, which we observe every day, and which consists of flat scales (bricks, "dead" keratinocytes that have completely gone through their entire life cycle from the basal skin layer to the uppermost - stratum corneum), glued together by fat cells (lipids).
+To explain in very simple terms, this is the uppermost part of our skin, which we observe every day, and which consists of flat scales (bricks, "dead" keratinocytes that have completely passed their entire life cycle from the basal skin layer to the uppermost stratum corneum), glued together by fat cells (lipids).
 You can imagine this for yourself in the form of bricks glued together with cement, and forming a strong, waterproof wall.

-Why does the stratum corneum need to be waterproof and why are lipids needed?
+Why should the stratum corneum be waterproof and why are lipids needed?

-Our skin is a fairly complex and “wise” organ.
-At its very "bottom" is the hypodermis, consisting of adipose tissue, which accumulates and retains moisture contained in body tissues.
-Slightly higher and closer to the surface, the dermis begins, which has special cells that absorb moisture from the hypodermis, like sponges, and this moisture goes unhindered further up, into the epidermis, right up to the stratum corneum.
-And just the stratum corneum (corneocytes glued together with fatty lipids) is the last layer and at the same time a barrier for further moisture to come out already, i.e. its evaporation.
+Our skin is a rather complex and "wise" organ.
+At its very "bottom" there is a hypodermis, consisting of adipose tissue, which accumulates and retains the moisture contained in the tissues of the body.
+Slightly higher and closer to the surface - the dermis begins, which has special cells that absorb moisture from the hypodermis, like sponges, and this moisture goes unhindered further upward into the epidermis, right up to the stratum corneum itself.
+And just the stratum corneum (corneocytes glued together with fatty lipids) is the last layer and at the same time a barrier for the further release of moisture to the outside, i.e. her fumes.

 decreased skin elasticity (sagging)